-The proposal gives the Planning Department 30 days more for full review of their capital improvement plan prior to submitting it.
+Referred to voters by City Council, the proposal gives the Planning Department 30 days more for full review of their capital improvement plan prior to submitting it.

-Under the current budget process, the Planning Board must submit the recommended capital improvement program ("CIP") to the city manager at least 60 days before the city manager submits the proposed budget to City Council.
+Under the current budget process, the Planning Board must submit their recommended capital improvement program ("CIP") to the city manager at least 60 days before the city manager submits the proposed budget to City Council.
 The 60-day requirement means that staff begin developing the CIP budget in late February or early March, before last year's financials are finalized and before projections for current and future years are updated.
 City Council's charter committee recommended changing the requirement to 30 days.
 This would improve alignment of the CIP process with the overall budget planning process and allow time to access more accurate financial data.